It’s a Hard Time of Year for Animal Shelters—Here's How They Find Holiday Joy · Kinship

 Carolina Boxer Rescue — Hampstead, North Carolina

-Carolina Boxer Rescue (CBR) was started over 20 years ago to serve North Carolina, South Carolina, Virginia, and Georgia.
-This 100 percent volunteer-based rescue is now over 500 people strong.
-Constantly pursuing their motto, “No nub left behind,” the organization offers some specialized services, such as hospice careopens in a new tab for senior dogs and behavioral training courses for foster parents.
+Carolina Boxer Rescue (CBR) was started over 20 years ago to serve North Carolina, South Carolina, Georgia, and Virginia.
+The rescue is 100 percent volunteer-based, and it’s now over 500 people strong.
+Constantly pursuing their motto, “No nub left behind,” the organization offers some specialized services, such as hospice care for senior dogs and behavioral training courses for foster parents.

 “The holiday season is an especially difficult time for rescues and shelters alike,” says Andrea Williams, director of fundraising and events for the organization.
 “For shelters, they tend to see more dogs being surrendered.
 For our rescue that is 100 percent foster-based, we often see a decline in foster homes…We have a tough time with transports this time of year as well, since so many people are traveling or just unavailable.”